ShafinH/Pitch-Prediction/README.md

 # Predicting Pitches
-Predicting the next pitch in baseball.
+Predicting the next pitch in baseball with machine learning.

+Read More:

+Try it Out:

 Data from 2015-2018